-Students who fail to abide by the Code of Conduct will be subject to suspension or expulsion.
-Any student who has been expelled for Code of Conduct violations will forfeit their right to ESN's Refund Policy.
+Students who fail to abide by the Student Conduct Code will be subject to suspension or expulsion.
+Any student who has been expelled for Student Conduct Code violations will forfeit their right to ESN's Refund Policy.

-The Associate School Director will investigate any reported violations of the Code of Conduct.
+Any violations for the Student Conduct Code will be investigated by the Associate School Director.
 At the conclusion of the investigation, the student will receive written notification of the outcome of any disciplinary action or agreement.